-- A summary of the key findings from the three Annual Monitoring Reports on the plan's strategy, policy effectiveness, progress and implementation - Key contextual changes and changes to legislation and policy at a national, regional and local scale that affect the development plan - Review of plan topic areas identifying what needs to change and which parts of the evidence base require updating - A reconsideration of the Sustainability Appraisal / Strategic Environmental Assessment, Habitats Regulation Assessment and other impact assessments including Welsh language, Equalities and Health - Opportunities to work with neighbouring authorities to make efficiency savings - Conclusion on whether a full or short form revision to the plan should be followed
+- A summary of the key findings from the three Annual Monitoring Reports on the plan's strategy, policy effectiveness, progress and implementation - Key contextual changes and changes to legislation and policy at a national, regional and local scale that affect the development plan - Review of plan topic areas identifying what needs to change and which parts of the evidence base require updating

-The Review Report concludes that due to a range of issues being identified a full revision procedure if followed which will result in a replacement plan being prepared, to be known as LDP 3.
-The full revision procedure offers the scope and flexibility for the plan to ensure conformity with Future Wales and updated national policy in
+- A reconsideration of the Sustainability Appraisal / Strategic Environmental Assessment, Habitats Regulation Assessment and other impact assessments including Welsh language, Equalities and Health - Opportunities to work with neighbouring authorities to make efficiency savings - Conclusion on whether a full or short form revision to the plan should be followed

-Pembrokeshire Coast National Park Authority National Park Authority - 11 December 2024 Planning Policy Wales regarding the need to consider for a local policy approach for second homes or short-term lets and green infrastructure.
+The Review Report concludes that due to a range of issues being identified a full revision procedure is recommended which will result in a replacement plan being prepared, to be known as LDP 3.
+The full revision procedure offers the scope and flexibility for the plan to ensure conformity with Future Wales and updated national policy in Planning Policy Wales regarding the need to consider for a local policy approach for second homes or short-term lets and green infrastructure.
 These issues are cross cutting and have the potential to affect the strategy of the plan.
+There would be a significant risk of legal challenge in undertaking a short form revision process.